muratk5n/thirdwave/en/index.md

 ---

-That is a great quote.
 GP is the current, and the first left-wing President of Columbia, also former mayor of Bogota.

 Gustavo Petro: "A developed country is not a place where the poor have cars.
 It's where the rich use public transportation."